star-whale/starwhale/docs/docs/reference/cli/project.md

 ## Summary

-- Command for project lifecycle management.
+- Command for the project lifecycle management.
-- Project contains models, datasets, runtimes and jobs.
+- Project contains models, datasets, runtimes, and jobs.
-- For standalone instance, `project` command use local disk to store project meta. `self` project will be created and selected automatically.
+- For standalone instances, the `project` command uses the local disk to store project meta. `self` project will be created and selected automatically.
-- For cloud instance, `project` command manage the remote cloud projects with HTTP API.
+- For cloud instances, the `project` command manages the remote cloud projects through HTTP API.
 - **Project URI** in format: `[<Instance URI>/project]<project name>`.

 ## All Sub-Commands